Spinkelben/adventofcode/readme.md

 OR E T      # T = H is Ground or E is Ground
 AND T J     # J =  ((A or B or C has hole) and D is ground) AND (H is Ground or E is Ground)
 ```

+### Year 2019 Day 23

+I made the assumption that keeping track of timings didn't matter.
+Otherwise the Intcode computer had to be changed, which would cause many previous challenges to have to be updated.
+Instead I run every computer until it requests input.
+Then I gather the all output pacakges and feed them back into the computers for the next step.
+In case multiple computers would write to 255 during one step I would be in trouble.
+I would have no way of determining wich computer came first, but fortunately that did not happen.